Chinese Submarine Fleet -The Phantom Menace

 6 SSBN Type 094 Jin have been built since 2004.
 They gave the Chinese a limited second strike capability with JL-2 medium-range SLBM.

-But considered very noisier than a 1970s Soviet Delta III equivalent, they never leave Chinese territorial waters preventing their missiles from potentially reaching the continental US.
+But considered noisier than a 1970s Soviet Delta III/Projet 667BDR Kalmar , they never leave Chinese territorial waters preventing their missiles from potentially reaching the continental US.

 The first SSBN of the next generation, the Type 096A is now in production.
 She is expected to be bigger to allow Russian sound-dampening construction techniques to be integrated.
 A new generation of ballistic missiles with real intercontinental ranges is being built for the new ship, thanks to hijacked US companies' contribution to the Chinese civilian satellite program.